kakotyanimesh/Todo-backend/README.md

 This project is a simple Todo backend API built using Node.js, Express, and file-based storage.
 It allows users to manage a list of todo items with basic CRUD (Create, Read, Update, Delete) operations.
 The todos are stored in a JSON file (`todos.json`).

+## Assignment

+This project is part of the 100x Dev Cohort assignment [link](https://harkirat.classx.co.in/new-courses) led by [Harkirat Singh](https://www.youtube.com/@harkirat1).

+You can read more about the development process in my [blog post](https://sunrise-boar-33f.notion.site/Todo-Backend-3554a4e3b40e419f96b83de950ec5e61).

 ## Installation

 ### Navigate to the project directory: